Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: The Multi-Task Faces (MTF) data sets

-The four classification tasks are remarkably diverse: \begin{itemize} \item The FR task involves a classification problem with many categories, as it requires labeling celebrities based on their names.
-This task encompasses a total of 240 celebrities and includes all the images in the data set. \item The second task is the RC task, which presents a multi-label classification problem with four labels.
-The distribution of celebrities in this task is imbalanced, as it features two majority groups and two minority groups.
-The majority groups consist of Asians (Chinese/Korean) and Whites, as celebrities from these regions tend to share their images with our target copyright licenses more frequently than celebrities from the other two regions, namely Asian (Indian) and Black celebrities. \item The GC task represents the first binary classification problem in the MTF data set.
-The data are relatively well balanced between the two labels, with slightly more male celebrities present.
-However, both male and female celebrities share their images at a similar rate, although females tend to share a higher number of images overall. \item Finally, the last task offered by the MTF data set is the AC task, which also represents a binary classification problem.
-In contrast to the GC task, the AC task exhibits an extremely unbalanced data distribution.
-This disparity is due to the reasons listed above, resulting in the majority of celebrities and images falling under the ``young'' category, while the ``old'' category comprises only 514 images belonging to a mere 50 celebrities. \end{itemize}
+The four classification tasks are remarkably diverse. \begin{itemize} \item The FR task involves a classification problem with many categories, as it requires labeling identities based on their names. \item The second is the RC task, which presents a multi-label classification problem with four labels.
+The distribution of identities in this task is imbalanced for the curated data set, as it features two majority groups and two minority groups.
+The majority groups consist of Asians (Chinese/Korean) and Whites, as celebrities from these regions tend to share their images with our target copyright licenses more frequently than celebrities from the other two regions, namely Asian (Indian) and Black celebrities. \item The GC task represents the first binary classification problem.
+The data are relatively well balanced between the two labels in the curated data set, with slightly more male identities present.
+However, both male and female identities share their images at a similar rate, although females tend to share a higher number of images overall. \item Finally, the AC task also represents a binary classification problem.
+In contrast to the GC task, the AC task exhibits an extremely unbalanced data distribution in the curated data set.
+This disparity is due to the reasons listed above, resulting in the majority of identities and images falling under the ``young'' category, while the ``old'' category comprises only 514 images that belong to a mere 50 identities.

-Note that, {\em if the data set users wish to re-balance the distribution within each task, they can do so by selecting balanced subsets of the data set.}